 (Disclaimer: These are the measure’s core stipulations, but it’s critical to consult your legal team to understand the impact of the law on your business in particular, given we’re no legal experts by any means and the CCPA is much more nuanced than what’s described above.)

-However, that doesn’t mean marketers such as yourself shouldn’t modify and enhance their data collection protocols accordingly and build data privacy-oriented consent management strategies to ensure 100% compliance today with the consumer protection mandate.
+However, that doesn’t mean companies like yours shouldn’t modify their data collection protocols accordingly and build data privacy-oriented consent management strategies to ensure 100% compliance with the consumer protection mandate.

 Sure, your company’s executive and legal teams certainly have sizable roles to play regarding CCPA compliance and preventing data breaches in the years ahead.

-But the bulk of regulatory preparations and day-to-day compliance with the California law and properly securing and storing consumer data falls on you, a marketer.
+But the bulk of regulatory preparations and day-to-day compliance with the California law and properly securing and storing consumer data falls on growth-focused teams.

 What’s more, you and your colleagues will not only need to distinguish those who wish to opt out of data usage from those who provide consent, but also maintain accurate, ongoing records of that consent over time to make sure your database reflects the most recent changes with those contacts.

-In other words, you need a comprehensive risk mitigation strategy that prioritizes “bad data” cleaning (see: third-party data), utilizes the latest in consent management tech — like that offered in certain customer data platforms (CDP) — and, ultimately, helps your company follow the letter of the California data protection law and other measures to come.
+In other words?
+You need a comprehensive risk mitigation strategy that prioritizes “bad data” cleaning (see: third-party data), utilizes the latest in consent management tech.

-Ensuring CCPA compliance a primary marketing goal — but not the only one
+Ensuring CCPA compliance a primary business goal — but not the only one

 (Note: You can view the full and final CCPA text here, if you really want to take a deep dive into the consumer data privacy law and understand the intricacies of the measure.)